rust-lang/rustc-dev-guide/src/mir/construction.md

     * Drop implementations of types without an explicit `Drop` implementation

 The lowering is triggered by calling the [`mir_built`] query.
-The MIR builder does
-not actually use the HIR but operates on the [THIR] instead, processing THIR expressions recursively.
+The MIR builder does not actually use the HIR, but operates on the [THIR] instead, processing THIR expressions recursively.

 The lowering creates local variables for every argument as specified in the signature.
 Next, it creates local variables for every binding specified (e.g. `(a, b): (i32, String)`) produces 3 bindings, one for the argument, and two for the bindings.
-Next, it generates
+Next,
-field accesses that read the fields from the argument and writes the value to the binding variable.
+it generates field accesses that read the fields from the argument, and writes the value to the binding variable.

 With this initialization out of the way, the lowering triggers a recursive call to a function that generates the MIR for the body (a `Block` expression) and